Supplier Reconciliation - Status Method

 Supplier Statement Balance

-Type in the balance as shown on the supplier statement.
+Enter the Supplier Statement Balance shown on the supplier's statement.

 Reconcile Up To This Date